 After a full day of fresh air and excitement, you’ll fall asleep quickly in your warm, dry berth.
 The open layout of the boat means there are no state rooms; guests sleep on fold-up berths dormitory style.
 This set-up creates a “camping out” feel within a sheltered area, but doesn’t offer a lot of privacy, so guests should be comfortable with each other.
 Its most practical with 4 adults but can hold up to 6, or 2 adults and 2 children is very comfortable.
 (There is a custom barrier between crew quarters/galley and guest quarters, with separate shower and bathroom facilities for each.)

 One of the perks of a custom tour is the flexibility to spend more time in one place or move on to another without having to follow a strict schedule.
 The other benefit is time you get hanging out with Alaskans who share their knowledge and tales of life on the water and in the Last Frontier.

 Darby’s captain, Colin Brayton, has plenty of stories – not only from Alaska, but from his adventures around the world.
 He’s navigated just about every kind of water vessel imaginable.
 From the rowing team at California’s Humboldt State University to a schooner out of Maine and a research vessel off the coast of Greece.
 He even worked a private yacht on the French Riviera and in the Caribbean.
 A 2-year sail took him to Jamaica.
 Then he captained another sailboat through the Panama Canal all the way up to British Columbia.
 Colin has seen a lot of beautiful places, but in the end, he was smitten with the primeval beauty of Alaska, specifically the Kenai Fjords.
-He has been captaining tour boats out of Seward since 2013, and carries a Captain’s license and a Coast Guard license.
+He has been captaining tour boats out of Seward since 2013, and carries a U.S. Coast Guard Captain's license.